On the maximum degree of induced subgraphs of the Kneser graph: Upper bounds, and (more) general conjectures

-The size of core part is always and the size of the random part follows a binomial distribution, whose expected value is Their sum is the desired size (\ref{Fsize}).

-When the mean of a binomial distribution is an integer, the mean coincides with the median (an elementary proof of this can be found in \cite{median}), so with probability at least $1/2$, this family $\cat F$ will have at least the desired size.
+the expression that appears in (\ref{Fsize}).
+When the mean of a binomial distribution is an integer, the mean coincides with the median (an elementary proof of this can be found in \cite{median}), so with probability at least $1/2$, the family $\cat F$ will have size at least (\ref{eq:desired-size}).

 Now we bound the maximum degree of the induced subgraph $K(n,k))[\mathcal{F}]$.
 First consider vertices in the random part.
 Let $X$ be a vertex in the random part.
 We may assume $X \cap [s + 1] = \{1\}$.
 In the Kneser graph, this vertex $X$ has $\binom{n-k-s}{k-1}$ neighbours $Y \in \cat D_i$ ($i = 2, 3, \ldots, s+1$) such that $\abs{Y \cap [s+1]} = 1$, so we expect $\frac{\lambda}{s+1} \binom{n-k-s}{k-1}$ such neighbours in $\cat F \cap \cat D_i$, so $\frac{s\lambda}{s+1} \binom{n-k-s}{k-1}$ such neighbours in the random part of $\cat F$.
 We also need to take into account the neighbours of $X$ in the core part, so the degree of $X$ in $\cat F$ has expectation